 - Xbox One X is $499/£449/AU$649

 - PS4 Pro is $399/£349/AU$559.95 and there are better bundles going around

-Although we’d love for money to be no object when it comes to gaming, the reality is that for most people price is a significant factor in determining what to buy, and that’s especially true around the holiday season when Xbox One X will be released.
+Although we’d love for money to be no object when it comes to gaming, the reality is that for most people price is a significant factor in determining what to buy.

-The Xbox One X, however, is a recent launch and is priced at $499/£449/AU$649.
-This is significantly more than the price for the PS4 Pro and despite having many excellent features as well as exclusives, Microsoft may find it challenging to convince players to part with the extra $100/£100 which could essentially buy them two more games to still enjoy in 4K on the PS4 Pro.
+The Xbox One X, however, is a more recent launch and is priced at $499/£449/AU$649.
+This is significantly more than the price for the PS4 Pro and despite having many excellent features as well as exclusives, Microsoft may find it challenging to convince players to part with the extra $100/£100 (which could essentially buy them two more games to still enjoy in 4K on the PS4 Pro).

 When it comes to price the PS4 Pro wins out on value for money for anyone going through the costly process of upgrading to 4K.

 PS4 Pro vs Xbox One X: so which is better?

 In terms of pure on-paper power, Xbox One X absolutely wins out over PS4 Pro.

 Xbox One X's memory bandwith, RAM, CPU and GPU all outperform PS4 Pro and with Middle-earth: Shadow of War we've already seen evidence that this can have a graphical impact.

 However, not every developer will use the Xbox One X's power to its full potential, and at the moment it seems likely that there will be a lot of parity across the consoles for some time yet.